Man Who Borrowed N8,300 from Loan App Finally Repays Debt After 3 Years, Displays How Much He Paid

-• A Nigerian man could not contain his joy after he finally repaid a loan he had taken nearly three years ago
+• A Nigerian man could not contain his joy after he finally repaid the loan he had taken nearly three years ago

-• The young man borrowed N8,300 from a loan app in November 2022 and thanked the loan company for teaching him 'the hard way'
+• He borrowed N8,300 from a loan company in November 2022, thanking them for teaching him 'the hard way'

 • He displayed a piece of information regarding the loan he had taken and the amount he repaid to the company

-The man tagged the loan company to inform them about his action and appreciated them for teaching him 'the hard way.'
+The Nigerian man tagged the loan company in a viral post to inform them about his action and expressed his appreciation to them for teaching him 'the hard way'.

 Man who borrowed N8,300 from loan app shows how much he repaid after 3 years

-A man shows how much he paid back to a loan app.
+A Nigerian man shows how much he paid back to a loan company after utilising their app.
 Photo Credit: Jah Bless

 Source: Facebook